pollfish/docs/ios-max-adapter.md

 ### 6.2 `request_uuid`

-Sets a unique id to identify a user and be passed through s2s callbacks upon survey completion.
+Sets a pass-through param to be received via the server-to-server callbacks.

 In order to register for such callbacks you can set up your server URL on your app's page on Pollfish Developer Dashboard.
 On each survey completion you will receive a callback to your server including the `request_uuid` param passed.